 Most cheeses tend to have high sodium content that causes an increase in blood pressure.
 By increasing the amount of fluid your body retains, blood pressure goes up.
 A good replacement for traditional cheese is a variety without added sodium, which you can now find fairly easily in most grocery stores.

 Most snack foods on the market usually contain a lot of sodium and fats that are bad for the body.
 Avoid eating fried foods, salted nuts, potato chips, French fries, pretzel sticks, and other similar snacks.

 Butter and margarine

-Butter and margarine are commonly used to prepare and serve with food.
-However, they have high sodium and fat content that affect arterial health.
+Butter and margarine are common ingredients to prepare and serve food.
+However, they have a high sodium and fat content that affects arterial health.
 You can reduce your consumption of these products to small quantities, or you can opt to use olive oil as an alternative.